APPLICATION PROCESS AND INSTRUCTIONS

 Amherst, MA 01003-9333

-The Graduate Record Examination is not required as part of the application for an MFA in Studio Arts.
+The Graduate Record Examination (GRE) is optional as part of the application for an MFA in Studio Arts.

 The MA in Art Education program at the University of Massachusetts Amherst provides students opportunities to advance their practice as artists, teachers and researchers.
 The 36-credit program consists of advanced and extended study in studio arts, art history, education and Art Education.
 The MA Art Education program emphasizes critical examination of Art Education research, curricula in schools, and professional practices.
 The curriculum is developed from: studio art experience and practice; art history and criticism; and research, literature, and theory in the fields of art education and education.